AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/inbound-ftp-filenames.md

 uuid: 49eaafac-5cb0-482f-872a-84c056016bdb
 ---

-# FTP Name and File Size Requirements for Inbound Data Files{#ftp-name-and-file-size-requirements-for-inbound-data-files}
+# [!DNL FTP] Name and File Size Requirements for Inbound Data Files {#ftp-name-and-file-size-requirements-for-inbound-data-files}

-Describes the required fields, syntax, naming conventions and file sizes you need to follow when sending data to Audience Manager.
+Describes the required fields, syntax, naming conventions and file sizes you need to follow when sending data to [!DNL Audience Manager].
 Set the names and sizes of your files according to these specifications when you send data to an Audience Manager [!DNL FTP] directory.

 >[!WARNING]
 >